 The Company was founded in November 1992 and introduced its MultiWave 1600 system in field trials in May 1996.
-Accordingly, the Company has only a limited operating history upon which an evaluation of the Company, its product and prospects can be based.
+Accordingly, the Company has only a limited prospects can be based.
 The Company's prospects must be considered in light of the risks, expenses and difficulties frequently encountered by companies in their early stage of development, particularly companies in new and rapidly evolving markets and companies experiencing rapid expansion in their operations.
 To address these risks, the Company must, among other things, respond to competitive developments, continue to attract, retain and motivate qualified management and other employees, continue to upgrade its technologies and commercialize products and services which incorporate such technologies and achieve market acceptance for its MultiWave 1600 system.
 There can be no assurance that the Company will be successful in addressing such risks.
 The Company incurred net losses in each quarter from inception through the second quarter of fiscal 1996.
 While the Company reported net income for fiscal 1996, there can be no assurance that the Company will sustain profitability.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations".